lee-borlace/modern-sp-mega-menu/README.md

 # modern-sp-mega-menu

 ## Introduction
+* _NOTE_ - This repo isn't being actively maintained!
+I put it together a couple of years ago while learning some concepts, but don't have the time to maintain it or look at issues myself.
+Hope you get some value nonetheless!*

 This is a mega menu for the modern SharePoint Online experience.
 It uses the preview version of SharePoint Framework Extensions.
 See [here](https://dev.office.com/sharepoint/docs/spfx/extensions/overview-extensions) for all info about getting SPFX extensions up and running e.g. toolchain, deploying to CDN etc.

 The purpose of the project was to get some practice with several technologies -